justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 implementing a Klein compiler that will translate .kln files into machine language.
 This compiler implementation is written in C++.
-Currently, we have a working Scanner which converts characters in a .kln file into tokens, a parser that validates Klein programs and produces an AST tree, and a Semantic analyzer for static code analysis on a given AST tree.
+Currently, we have a working Scanner which converts characters in a .kln file into tokens, a parser that validates Klein programs and produces an AST tree, a Semantic analyzer for static code analysis on a given AST tree, and a partial code generator that outputs a .tm file (NOTE: The code generator only works for print-one.kln file presently).
 We developed this using a feature-branch workflow utilizing  Github.
 View the repo here:
 (https://github.com/justiceadamsUNI/Klein-Compiler) You'll notice the repo has an extra outer directory for various reasons including continuous integration purposes.